 The bootloader, one of the key software components included in the BSP, completes the required hardware initialization to download and run operating system images.
-The boot mode determines the location of the primary bootloader.
-The way the bootmode is selected depends on the revision of the carrier board.
-This is printed on the board, and is either 1405.0, 1405.1, or 1405.2.
+The boot mode, selected from the S5 dipswitch on the Carrier Board, determines the location of the primary bootloader.
+Set the S5 dipswitch correspondingly: